 - Olive oil: I have not tested any other fat options, but I think melted coconut oil or melted butter would work.
 Just make sure all ingredients are at room temperature.

 - Raspberries: not a raspberry fan or want to switch it up?
 Try making strawberry blondies or even blackberry ones!
-I've also made these with cherries and they were delicious.

 - Variations: add ½ cup white chocolate chips or even dark chocolate chips to these gluten free blondies!
 If you're a citrus fan, skip the chocolate and include some lemon zest and squeeze of lemon juice to the batter then use lemon juice instead of milk for a lemon glaze.

-Storage
+Serving and Storage

 Store leftover raspberry blondies in an airtight container at room temperature for up to 3 days or in the fridge for up to 5 days.
 These also freeze well (preferably without the glaze) for up to 3 months.
 Just slice and place in a freezer safe bag or container.